 Influential 1980s alternative pop/rock band Blam Blam Blam are in fine form for this one-off performance at the Kings Arms in Auckland.

-The Blams got together again 25 years after a car accident in which bassist Tim Mahon lost some fingers, effectively ending the band.
+In 2007 The Blams reformed 25 years after a car accident in which bassist Tim Mahon's hand was damaged, effectively ending the band.

 For this special gig, vocalist, drummer and euphonium player Don McGlashan dug out a gold lamé shirt from his 80's box, Tim Mahon jumped about as if he were nineteen again, and singer/guitarist Mark Bell, along with guest drummer Barton Price (ex. of Australian band 'Models'), assisted in the recapture of many a misspent youth.